pemb/siphash/README.md

 At every clock provide a block of up to 64 bits to be hashed in the input `m`.
 Byte order is little-endian. `b` must be set to the number of valid bytes present in the input block, until the last block.
+Unused bytes must be driven 0.

 End of input is signaled by `b` with a value less than 8, indicating the last block of input.
-If the last input block is 64 bits in size, this must be treated as if a 0 bit block followed, so that after the last valid input block, `b` must be driven 0 for another clock cycle.
+If the last input block is 64 bits in size, this must be treated as if a 0 bit block followed, so that after the last valid input block, `b` and `m` must be driven 0 for another clock cycle.

 ##### Output: